lc512k/SublimeConfig/README.md

 In the `Common` folder you will find the user settings for the plugins lited above.
 For HTML/CSS/JS you will also find the Plugin Options.

 In the `OSX` and `Windows` folders you will find the User Key Bindings file for each of these operating systems.

+####This README will soon be updated to SublimeText3 now that SublimeLinter3 has been released